haoqiusong/Path-Explorer/README.md

 # Citation

-If you use Path-Explorer, please cite our work as:
+If you use Path-Explorer, please cite our work:
 TBD...